metamorph-inc/openmeta-examples-and-templates/sysml/README.md

 ## Projects

-### pet
+### python

-This set of projects demonstrates the ability to execute OpenMETA PETs from within Cameo by executing an instance table.
+This set of projects demonstrates the ability to execute an OpenMETA PET with a Python analysis block from within Cameo by executing an instance table.

 To give it a try yourself:

-1. Open the spacecraft.mdxml project.
+1. Open the `python/spacecraft.mdxml` project.
-2. Open the 00_Operational::MissionInstanceTables
+2. Open the `00_Operational::MissionInstanceTables`.
-3. Click the "Run" button at the end of the diagram window toolbar.
+3. Click the *Run* button at the end of the diagram window toolbar.